RustFields/rustfields.github.io/design/detailed-design.md

  pub fn nest_out(inc: bool)
 ```

-Here is an example of how a language construct is implemented using theese functions:
+Here is an example of how a language construct is implemented using these functions:

 ```rust
 pub fn nbr<A>(vm: RoundVM, expr: F) -> (RoundVM, A) {